-The first place on the brunch hit list was Burnt Toast Cafe in the awesome Brixton Village – one of my favourite hang out places in London!
+The first place on the brunch hit list was Burnt Toast Cafe in the awesome Brixton Village – one of my favourite hangouts in London!
 Ran by the lovely Aussie chef Daniel Fetini, his alfresco cafe has a menu made up of brunch classics but all with Daniel’s own twist.
 The eggs benedict have been given a Mexican makeover and is made with chorizo and avocado.
 Plus the French toast is possibly the best you will ever have.
+Ready for this?
 Homemade fig and walnut loaf is soaked in cinnamon, coconut sugar and topped with mojito soaked berries and homemade butterscotch sauce.
 Even the crew couldn’t get over how amazing it was.
-Not only is the food here great but the atmosphere of the village is always lively and buzzing and Burnt Toast definitely plays a part in that.
-Thanks Daniel, exactly what you want on a weekend morning!
-I found them back in 2015 and mentioned them many a time on my blog including on my latest post 20 London foods you must eat in 2018.
+Not only is the food here great but the atmosphere of the village is always lively and Burnt Toast definitely plays a part in that.
+I found them back in 2015 and mentioned them many a time on my blog including on my list 20 London foods you must eat in 2018.
+Thanks to Daniel and his team it’s exactly what you want on a weekend morning!
 As long as I’m in London I will be loving these guys!

 The final feast was a trip to Duck & Waffle Local in Piccadilly Circus – Sister restaurant and casual version of the skyscraper phenomenon that is Duck & Waffle.
 Headed up by chef Dan Doherty, the menu is inspired by duck focused creations that make it one of the most unusual places for brunch in London and somewhere to try things you won’t find elsewhere.
 They have their signature duck and waffle dish for example and also the most unusual thing I’ve EVER eaten for brunch being their duck jam doughnut.
 Soft dough that’s deep fried, filled with shredded duck and rolled in a sweet, spicy sugar.
 (Thank you, Dan!)
 You should have seen us after we stopped filming devouring that thing!
 The decor will have you feeling like your eating somewhere super swanky without the price tag attached (Just what we like to hear) and don’t be put off if your veggie – the Columbian eggs and peanut butter jelly waffles are on point.
 So next time your feeling like something a bit different Duck & Waffle local is the one.